Skip to content

 /web-agent mode preview

-/web-agent mode web_search verbose
+/web-agent mode web_explore verbose

-/web-agent mode web_search inherit
+/web-agent mode web_explore inherit

 What /web-agent does

-From there you can:
+From either settings screen you can:

 • choose whether you are editing global or project settings